-- UAMS ID badges must affixed to a location that is above the waist and be worn at all times while on the UAMS campus. - The student should never imply by any means that his/her status is anything other than a UAMS CHP student.
-Name badges, patches, etc., from other institutions, including clinical affiliates, are not acceptable. - Students are encouraged to wear clothes that are "layered", as temperatures in class and lab areas vary. - Attire may be casual, but modesty is the standard.
+- UAMS ID badges must affixed to a location that is above the waist and be worn at all times while on the UAMS campus. - Students will not wear name badges from other institutions while on the UAMS campus. - The student should never imply by any means that his/her status is anything other than a UAMS CHP student.
+Name badges, patches, etc., from other institutions, including clinical affiliates, are not acceptable. - Students are encouraged to wear clothes that are "layered", as temperatures in class and lab areas vary.

+• Attire may be casual, but modesty is the standard.
 Students should use professional judgment appropriate for the situation, recognizing that they represent the Program, College and Profession.
 In any case, clothing is not appropriate if it is revealing of undergarments or ripped above the knee.
 Workout clothing should be appropriately covered.